clementw168/clementw168.github.io/_posts/cs-mva/2024-03-15-mva-bayesian-ml-swa.md

 This project was part of the [Bayesian Machine Learning course](https://github.com/rbardenet/bml-course) taught by Rémi Bardenet.
 Together with Thomas Lemercier, I reimplemented the paper **"Averaging Weights Leads to Wider Optima and Better Generalization"** by Izmailov et al. (2019).

 The core idea of **Stochastic Weight Averaging (SWA)** is to improve generalization by averaging model weights collected at different points along the SGD trajectory.
-Instead of keeping the final checkpoint, SWA computes a running average of weights, which is hypothesized to fall into a **flatter region of the loss landscape**—a property empirically linked to better generalization.
+Instead of keeping the final checkpoint, SWA computes a running average of weights, which is hypothesized to fall into a **flatter region of the loss landscape**.
+This property is empirically linked to better generalization.

 ## How SWA Works

 1. **Train a base model** with SGD using a high constant or cyclical learning rate.
 2. **Periodically save weights** along the trajectory.
-3. **Average the checkpoints** to obtain the SWA model (requiring only one extra vector in memory).
+3. **Average the checkpoints** to obtain the SWA model.

 This process is computationally cheap and can be seen as an approximation of ensembling, but without training multiple models.